Case Studies & Articles

 Bridging finance is a type of short-term mortgage secured against property or land.
-Investment property, buy-to-let property, trophy homes or holiday home can be used as security for this type of loan.
+Investment property, buy-to-let property, trophy homes, or holiday homes can be used as security for this type of loan.

 Involving Enness auction finance specialists well before the auction will make this kind of property purchase as easy and straightforward as possible.
 Armed with this information, you’ll be well-positioned to make the right bid, based on what you know you can borrow and what you can afford.